 - What is modernity?
 What were the literary responses to modernity?

 - World War I and its repercussions

 - Gender and interpersonal relations

 The course will provide students with a critical framework for reading literary texts from the early 20th century through lectures and tutorials.
 Students will engage with questions of what is modernity and modern writing and explore the ways in which writers negotiated with the modern.

 There will be two-hour lecture slot followed by a 1-hour tutorial session.
-For the latter, the class will be broken up into four groups.
+Tutorial sessions will begin in the second week of the semester.
+For the tutorial, the class will be broken up into two groups (Group A and B).
 Please take note of which group you are in and show up at the right venue and in the right week.
-There will be no swopping of groups.
-If you do not attend your assigned tutorial you will be marked as absent
+There will be no swapping of groups.
+If you do not attend your assigned tutorial you will be marked as absent.

 Here is a sampling of texts that this course will cover.
 Please attend the first lecture for more details.

 Excerpt from D. H. Lawrence, Lady Chatterley’s Lover